nuejs/nue/packages/nuejs.org/blog/nue-1-beta/index.md

 [.note]
   ### The gist
+  Nue is simpler.
 What used to take a separate designer, React engineer, and an absurd amount of JavaScript can now be done by a UX developer and a small amount of CSS.

 ### Who is this for?
 Nue is designed for the following people:

-1. **UX developers**: who natively jump between **Figma** and **CSS** without confusing [designer-developer handoff](//medium.com/design-warp/5-most-common-designer-developer-handoff-mishaps-ba96012be8a7) processes in the way.
+1. **UX developers**: who natively jump between **Figma** and **CSS** without a confusing [designer-developer handoff](//medium.com/design-warp/5-most-common-designer-developer-handoff-mishaps-ba96012be8a7) processes in the way.

 2. **Beginner web developers**: who want to skip the [redundant frontend layers](//roadmap.sh/frontend) and start building websites quickly with HTML, CSS, and JavaScript.

-3. **Experienced JS developers**: frustrated with the absurd amount of layers in the [React stack](//roadmap.sh/react) and look for simpler ways to develop professional websites.
+3. **Experienced JS developers**: frustrated with the absurd amount of layers in the [React stack](//roadmap.sh/react) and looking for simpler ways to develop professional websites.

 4. **Designers**: aiming to learn web development, but find the React/JavaScript ecosystem impossible to grasp